yezyilomo/state-pool/website/docs/api_reference/high_level_api/store.subscribe.md

 With this observer function will only be called when the selected state changes.

-Another way to subscribe to nested state or derived state is to call `select` on a global state then subscribe to it as
+Another way to subscribe to nested state or derived state is to call `select` on a state then subscribe to it as

 ```js
 store.getState(key).select(state => selected_state).subscribe(value =>{